bhardwajRahul/LocalLLMMailScreener/README.md

 - Set: `PUSHOVER_TOKEN` (or `PUSHOVER_API_TOKEN`), `PUSHOVER_USER`, optionally `PUSHOVER_DEVICE`
 - Pushover uses emergency priority (level 2) with retry/acknowledge

+**Outage alerts:** If Gmail polling or the LLM goes down while your notification channel is healthy, the app sends a high-priority outage notification (Twilio SMS or Pushover priority 2) once per incident so you know screening is paused.

 #### Configuration

 Copy `.env.example` to `.env` and configure: